List of The Sandman characters: Azazel

 Azazel is a demon and a former ruler of Hell, reigning for a time alongside Lucifer and Beelzebub.
-Based on a statement from Agony and Ecstasy in Hellblazer #12, he may have usurped his position from Belial (described at the time was the third member of the triumvirate).
-He appears as a ragged opening into darkness, full of disembodied eyes and mouths.
+Based on a statement from Agony and Ecstasy in Hellblazer #12, he may have usurped his position from Belial (described at the time as the third member of the triumvirate).
+He appears as a ragged opening into darkness, full of disembodied eyes and jagged toothed mouths.
 He was cast out after Lucifer abandoned Hell and later imprisoned by Dream in a glass jar.
 He reappears, still in Dream's glass jar, in Lucifer Volume 2 (2015).

 He is based on the demon Azazel.

 Azazel first appeared in DC Comics battling Madame Xanadu in the story intended for Doorway to Nightmare #6 (it was cancelled after #5) that was eventually published in Cancelled Comic Cavalcade #2 and The Unexpected #190.
 As with Lucifer's appearance in The Brave and the Bold, he looked more like a traditional devil, but was identified as an incubus: here, a creature who steals people's dreams and imprints them upon tapestries that give him power, and cannot be destroyed without killing the victims.

 In the podcast, Azazel is voiced by Kerry Shale.

 In the Netflix series, Azazel is voiced by Roger Allam in his ragged opening into darkness form during season one and by Wil Coban in his humanoid form during season two while also voicing his ragged opening into darkness form.